feliperama/counter_api/README.md

 3. DONE! you already have a setup with nginx, two api servers and a postgres database running on your machine!
 It's on your localhost:80 Just open your browser and type:
    * http://localhost
 ### What did you not include in your solution that you want us to know about?
 More than the shortcuts, I would like to make a React.js frontend for this, but I run out of the time after configuring the facebook omniauth and docker redundancy.
+I really didn't want to extend for much more than 7 hours as was requested to fair with the process.
 I know it was not mandatory but I would like to have a better separation between frontend and backend.
-Probably I will try it later.
+I will surely do it later!

+I also would like to use the Activeadmin gem instead of Devise for the user creation, it would be nice to have more control over the users which use the API.
+However it would overcomplicate the user creation once you also will need a admin account to test, so I decided to let this out of the solution for now.

 ### Other information about your submission that you feel it's important that we know if applicable.
 Just some highlights on things that are interesting from the technical point of view: